Light It Up: An East Toronto Lantern Celebration

 P.S.
 BIG thank you to Anne at Shadowland Theatre, Sar Wagman (our talented Programming Intern from OCADU), and Yuechen(Blanche) Bao (our second talented Programming Intern from OCADU), for creating and providing these videos for us!

-- SHARE YOUR LANTERN IN OUR PARADE: After we’ve all made our lanterns, we invite everyone to join us on Sunday March 19th at 7:15pm, for a Community Lantern Parade from Dentonia Park into the Crescent Town community to celebrate the Spring Equinox and the return of the sun!
+- SHARE YOUR LANTERN IN OUR PARADE: After we’ve all made our lanterns, we invite everyone to join us on Sunday March 17th, 2024, at 7:15pm, for a Community Lantern Parade from Dentonia Park into the Crescent Town community to celebrate the Spring Equinox and the return of the sun!
 With music, glowing lanterns, and the light of community spirit, we will welcome the longer days and bring hope into our hearts, together.
+The evening will feature a community parade with music, complimentary hot cocoas, and more!
 Everyone interested in joining the parade is invited to meet us at the east end of Dentonia Park in the parking lot at 7:15pm.
-Be sure to RSVP to the Facebook Event and we will share specific directions there!
+Be sure to RSVP to the Facebook Event so we know how many people are coming, and we will share specific directions there too!

 1. Oiled Paper Lantern Workshop with Anne from Shadowland Theatre

 2. Recycled Lantern Workshop with Sar Wagman from OCADU and East End Arts